Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 Explaining the Different Types of Insolvency

-Overview of the Six Different Types
+Overview of the Different Types

 Key Differences Between Voluntary and Compulsory Procedures

-Impact on creditors and Shareholders
+Impact on Creditors and Shareholders

-In contrast, an individual voluntary arrangement (IVA) and a company voluntary arrangement (CVA) focus on restructuring the outstanding debts to rescue the business, offering a potential for continued operation.
-These insolvency procedures allow the company and its creditors to agree on a plan that permits the business to continue trading, which can result in better returns for creditors and a possibility of recovery for shareholders.
-However, the success of these arrangements depends greatly on the ongoing viability of the company and the agreement of the creditors.
+These procedures allow the company and creditors to agree on a plan that permits the business to continue trading, which can result in better returns for creditors and possibility of recovery for shareholders.

 What is Voluntary Liquidation, and How is it Initiated?